The Bad Seed Returns: Your First Look at the Horror Film Sequel - E! Online

 The Bad Seed reboot star is returning to our screens in The Bad Seed Returns, a sequel to Robe Lowe's remake of the iconic 1956 horror film starring Nancy Kelly and Patty McCormack.
 And now, in an exclusive first look, we get a sneak peek at what's to come as the actress reprises her role as Emma.

 The Lifetime film, which premieres May 30, follows Emma after the death of her father (Lowe), which includes living with her aunt Angela (Michelle Morgan) and trying to navigate high school.
-But when Angela's husband Robert (Benjamin Ayers) begins to suspect Emma may not be as innocent as she appears, and a new girl at school seems to know Emma's secrets from the past, Emma slips back to her old ways and "takes care" of her enemies.
+But when Angela's husband Robert (Benjamin Ayers) begins to suspect Emma may not be as innocent as she appears, and a new girl at school, named Kat (Ella Dixon), seems to know Emma's secrets from the past, Emma slips back to her old ways and "takes care" of her enemies.

 "Where's Steph?"
 Emma says in the clip.